 - Interview – It involves talking to the person being assessed and asking specific questions about the problem the client wants to discuss.
 Interviews can be structured or unstructured and in a structured interview a specific set of questions are asked whereas in an unstructured interview, open-ended questions are asked.

 - Observation – It is a powerful and effective method of analyzing Behaviour as it helps in understanding phenomena in real time.
 Some of its limitations are that it is time-consuming and professional training and skills are required for observation to happen in a proper and systematic manner.

 - Nomination – Each person is asked to select one or two persons in a group with whom they would like to work or for any other activity.
 The choice of subject and the reasons for the same reveal a lot about their personality.

 Self and Personality Class 12 Notes PPT

 Personality refers to our characteristic ways of responding to individuals and situations in our lives and two main Approaches used for studying personality are the type Approach and Trait Approach.

-Trait Approach Focuses on specific psychological Attributes along which individuals differ in a consistent and stable way whereas Type Approach tries to comprehend the personality by understanding the broad patterns in the Behaviour.
+The trait Approach Focuses on specific psychological Attributes along which individuals differ in a consistent and stable way whereas the Type Approach tries to comprehend the personality by understanding the broad patterns in the Behaviour.